acemod/ACE3/documentation/missionmaker/modules.md

 Defines the radius around the player (in meters) at which advanced ballistics are applied to projectiles.<br>
 `Default value: 3000`

+### 1.2 Allow Config Export
+*Part of: ace_optionsmenu*

+This modules allows to export all current ACE settings from the ACE options menu to the clipboard and RPT file.

+1. **Allow (Boolean)**<br>
+Enables the "export" button in the ACE options menu<br>
+`Default value: Yes`

-### 1.2 BlueForceTracking
+### 1.3 BlueForceTracking
 *Part of: ace_map*

-When adding the "BlueForceTracking" module to your mission it adds map markers to every group on the players side and refreshes them in certain configurable interval (in seconds).
+When adding the "Blue Force Tracking" module to your mission it adds map markers to every group on the players side and refreshes them in certain configurable interval (in seconds).
 The module takes the group type into account and uses the proper NATO icon for each marker.

 **Settings:**

 1. **Interval (Number)<br>**
 How often the markers should be refreshed (in seconds).<br>
-`Default value: 5`
+`Default value: 1`
 2. **Hide AI Groups (Boolean)<br>**
 Hide markers for "AI only" groups.<br>
 `Default value: No`

 ### 1.3 Check PBOs
-*Part of: ace_core*
+*Part of: ace_common*

 If you are worried that players haven't updated ACE or other mods to the version you're using on the server, you can place the "Check PBOs" module on your map.
 You can choose one of three posible actions that are being executed when a player joins that has a wrong version of ACE or an other mod: